yorkcomputersolutions/staging-upseller/README.md

 To disclose a security issue to Jared, [please fill out this contact form](https://yorkcs.com/contact-us/).

 ## Support
 This repository is not suitable for support.
 Please don't use our issue tracker for support requests, but for core Staging Upseller issues only.
-Support can take place through the appropriate channels:

 Support requests in issues on this repository will be closed on sight.